DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 0015 leave                                                            (   4)[En]
 ```

 There are two sections starting with `== disasm`.
 Each section represents a single _lexical scope_: one for the top–level code and one for the code inside class.
 Each line is a single bytecode instruction.
-For instance `putobject` adds it's argument to the _stack_, `opt_send_without_block` handles sending a message to another object, `putself` changes the `self` value, etc.
+For instance `putobject` adds its argument to the _stack_, `opt_send_without_block` handles sending a message to another object, `putself` changes the `self` value, etc.

 > Technically bytecode (or, more precisely, "code that VM executes") instruction can take more than one byte but that's one of the popular formats.